MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/consuming/azure.md

 ---
 title: "Consuming an Azure Mobile App"
-description: "Azure Mobile Apps allow you to develop apps with scalable backends hosted in Azure App Service, with support for mobile authentication, offline sync, and push notifications.
-This article, which is only applicable to Azure Mobile Apps that use a Node.js backend, explains how to query, insert, update, and delete data stored in a table in an Azure Mobile Apps instance." ms.prod: xamarin ms.assetid: 2B3EFD0A-2922-437D-B151-4B4DE46E2095 ms.technology: xamarin-forms
+description: "This article, which is only applicable to Azure Mobile Apps that use a Node.js backend, explains how to query, insert, update, and delete data stored in a table in an Azure Mobile Apps instance." ms.prod: xamarin ms.assetid: 2B3EFD0A-2922-437D-B151-4B4DE46E2095 ms.technology: xamarin-forms